lee-zhg/Intro-Watson-Translator/parallel-corpus-model.md

     }
     ```

+1. Record the new model ID.

+    ```
+    export MODELID2=<new model ID>
+    ```

 1. Translate text with your new custom model.

     To use your custom model, specify the text that you want to translate and the custom model's model ID in the Translate method.
-The following command translates text with the custom model identified by the model ID `6277bffd-f884-4c5c-9825-ac41136f1b69`.
-Replace the model ID `6277bffd-f884-4c5c-9825-ac41136f1b69` with yours.
+The following command translates text with the custom model identified by the model ID `MODELID2`.

     ```
     $ curl -X POST --user "apikey:$apikey" --header "Content-Type: application/json" --data "{\"text\":\"Hello, Lee Zhang.
-Please don't park in the alley.\",\"model_id\":\"6277bffd-f884-4c5c-9825-ac41136f1b69\"}" "$url/v3/translate?version=2018-05-01"
+Please don't park in the alley.\",\"model_id\":\"$MODELID2\"}" "$url/v3/translate?version=2018-05-01"
     ```

 1. It returns